Which Loan Is Right For Me

 There is no current limit on the number of Standard Assists an Airman or Guardian can receive.
 However, any assistance provided by AFAS is meant to stabilize an emergency situation and is not intended as a revolving line of credit.
 AFAS does not provide continuing assistance when someone is living beyond their means.

-What is the purpose of the Falcon Loan Program?
+What is the purpose of the Falcon Assistance?

-The Falcon Loan is no-interest loan of up to $1,000 for emergency situations, designed to meet short-term financial needs of Airmen and Guardians on active duty who might otherwise resort to a high-interest lender.
+The Falcon Assistance is a no-interest loan of up to $1,500 for emergency situations, designed to meet short-term financial needs of Airmen and Guardians who might not otherwise resort to a high-interest lender.

-What types of emergency situations are covered by the Falcon Loan?
+What types of emergency situations are covered by the Falcon Assistance?

 The following situations are appropriate for the Falcon Loan: